Amazon tests Brazil's retail jungle with its Kindle

 By shipping its ereader devices across this immense country, Amazon will now get a taste of Brazil's notorious logistics problems, widely seen as a deterrent for a full-fledged retail operation like the one it has in the U.S.

-The world's largest online retailer launched an Internet bookstore in Brazil in 2012, a low-risk landing on this $11 billion (6 billion pounds) emerging ecommerce market.
+The world's largest online retailer launched an Internet bookstore in Brazil in 2012, a low-risk landing on this $11 billion emerging ecommerce market.
 Up to now, the Kindle was being sold at bookshops, appliance stores and even kiosks in shopping malls.

 "From north to south, from east to west, we are going to be delivering products across Brazil," said Alex Szapiro, a former Apple executive hired to command Amazon's deployment in Brazil.